alvropena/kakeiboo/README.md

 npm install
 ```

-### Environment Variables

-Create a `.env.local` file in the root of the project and add the following:

 ### Supabase Configuration

 To run the app with your own backend, you need to set up a Supabase database.